smattymatty/mathew-storm-site/writing_content/philosophy/--philosophy_index.md

 [→ Explore Humanist Absurdism in depth](/writing/philosophy/neo-absurdism/)

 ---

+Don't let the machine grind the humanity out of you.
+Build stuff that makes life a little easier for the next person, and don't take the 'optimization' of life & work too seriously.
+We're all just trying to get home.

 *"We build the labyrinth that contains us.
 The question isn't whether to build - we must.
 The question is whether we build with windows, gardens, and secret doors for others to find.
 Every project is a choice: prison or playground, maze or garden, constraint or liberation.
 Choose wisely, build kindly, document thoroughly."*